Potrillo volcanic field: Volcanology

 Most of the eastern area vents are scoria cones, some of which have breach flows with pahoehoe surface.
 Lavas of Black Mountain have been dated as 69 to 85 thousand years old.
-When performing 3He surface exposure dating, the upper 3 cm of flow surfaces is sufficient enough for collecting samples desired.
+When performing 3He surface exposure dating, the upper 3 cm of flow surfaces is sufficient for collecting the desired samples.
 It is essential to collect samples with primarily display flow features, such as spatter, flow lineation, and cooling rinds.

 The central Aden-Afton field includes Aden, Afton, the Gardner cones, and the Kilbourne Hole and Hunt's Hole maars.
 The two maars erupted through portions of pre-existing Afton series basalt flows.
 The Afton flows may have erupted through a fissure upon which the Gardner cones were emplaced.
 Aden is a well-preserved shield volcano that at one time had a lava lake, which later solidified and partially collapsed to the west.
 Its lavas have been dated as between 15 and 19 thousand years old.

 The western West Potrillo field includes the Western Potrillo Mountains, a cavalcade of hundreds of coalescing cones and flows formed upon older, thick platform that is possibly fissure-fed stacked flows.
 Also within the western area are the Riley, Malpais, and Potrillo maars.
 Potrillo maar is included with the western alignment due to its position west of the Robledo fault.
 The West Potrillo field is the oldest of the Potrillo volcanic fields, with lavas ranging in age from 262 to 916 thousand years.

 The central and eastern parts of the Potrillo volcanic field were erupted onto the La Mesa surface, which formed between 900 and 700 Ka.
 There is a diversity of rock types beneath the Potrillo volcanics, ranging in age from Proterozoic granites through a Phanerozoic sedimentary succession to basalt-andesite volcanics of the southern fringes of the Sierra de las Uvas volcanic field.